* Isaac forecast to become hurricane on Thursday

-The center of Isaac moved through the Leeward Islands and hurricane watches were in effect across parts of the Caribbean, including Puerto Rico, Haiti and the U.S. and British Virgin Islands.
+Isaac was already dumping heavy rains on the Leeward Islands on Wednesday afternoon and hurricane watches were in effect for many places, including Puerto Rico and the U.S. and British Virgin Islands.

-Isaac could also threaten U.S. energy interests in the Gulf of Mexico, weather experts said.
-It was centered about 65 miles (110 kilometres) southwest of the French Caribbean island of Guadeloupe Wednesday evening, the U.S. National Hurricane Center said.
+Isaac could also potentially threaten U.S. energy interests in the Gulf of Mexico, weather experts said.
+It was centered about 75 miles (120 kilometres) east-northeast of Dominica early on Wednesday afternoon, the U.S. National Hurricane Center (NHC) said.

-Isaac had top sustained winds of 45 miles per hour (75 kph) and could strengthen into a hurricane on Thursday night, as it neared the coast of Hispaniola, the island shared by the Dominican Republic and flood-prone Haiti.
-Computer forecast models showed the storm moving west-northwest across the island on Friday, posing a severe risk of mudslides on Haiti's denuded hillsides.
+Isaac had top sustained winds of 45 miles per hour (72 kph) and was forecast to become a hurricane by Thursday, as it neared the coast of Hispaniola, the island shared by the Dominican Republic and flood-prone Haiti.
+Computer forecast models showed the storm moving west-northwest across the island early Friday.

 The U.S. military was preparing evacuation flights for Thursday for the lawyers, paralegals, interpreters, journalists, rights monitors and family members of 9/11 victims who had traveled to the base for the hearings.

-Forecasters said it was too soon to gauge Isaac's potential impact on Tampa on Florida's Gulf Coast, where the Republican National Convention is to run from Monday through Thursday.
+Forecasters said it is far too soon to gauge Isaac's potential impact on Tampa on Florida's Gulf Coast, where the Republican Convention is set to run from Monday through Thursday.

-But Lixion Avila, a senior hurricane specialist at the Miami-based hurricane center, suggested it would be foolish for anyone to think Tampa - where Republicans will nominate Mitt Romney as their presidential candidate -- was out of harm's way.
+But Lixion Avila, a senior hurricane specialist at the Miami-based NHC, suggested it would be foolish for anyone to think Tampa -- where Republicans will nominate Mitt Romney as their presidential candidate -- was out of harm's way.

 "With the convention or without the convention, I can tell you this is Aug.
 22, hurricane season, and normally anywhere in Florida or the Gulf of Mexico we should monitor any system that forms," he said.